-Guidance issued by the Commission provides details on the programme document structure and contents.
+Guidance issued by the Commission provides details on programme document structure and contents.

-The assessment of mainstreaming of climate action in the Cooperation Programmes will focus on five areas of the programme document:
+The assessment of mainstreaming of climate action in the OPs will focus on five areas of the programme document:

-- 1. Strategic approach
+- Strategic approach

-- 2. Priority axes and investment priorities
+- Priority axes and investment priorities

-- 3. Financing plan
+- Financing plan

-- 4. Territorial development aspects
+- Territorial development aspects \

-- 5. Implementation arrangements.
+- \ Implementation arrangements.

-It is essential that the assessment considers the specific regional context of the Programme, the trans-boundary nature of climate challenges and relevant climate mitigation and adaptation issues.
+It is essential that the assessment considers the specific country, sector and/or regional context, relevant climate mitigation and adaptation aspects and the fund(s) concerned.

-The assessment will investigate how climate action has been incorporated and indicate areas where further climate action would be relevant.
+The assessment will investigate how climate action has been incorporated and indicate areas where further climate action would be required.